PCOS And ADHD

 Can a Mother’s PCOS Increase the Risk of ADHD in Children?

 Research seems to show that mothers with PCOS are much more likely to have children with ADHD than a mother without the disorder.
 This is especially evident in girls!
-Doctors think this may be because of high androgen levels in the body of a mother with PCOS.
-This exposure could be the reason children born to mothers with PCOS are 2.3 times more likely to have ADHD than a child born in another circumstance.
+Doctors think this may be because of high levels of androgens in the body of a mother with PCOS.
+This exposure could be the reason for the link between maternal PCOS and ADHD.
+The study showed that children born to mothers with PCOS are 2.3 times more likely to have ADHD than a child born in other circumstances.

 Factors That Contribute To The Link Between ADHD And PCOS